-The Sustainability Committee is responsible for assisting the Board with its oversight responsibilities with respect to ensuring that appropriate policies, systems and personnel are in place to support safe and sustainable business practices in the conduct of the Company's activities, and to maintain high standards of practice, including Health, Safety and Environmental ("HSE") management standards together with the three pillars of the Company's Sustainability Strategy: People, Planet and Business ("PPB").
-The Sustainability Committee provides oversight of the PPB areas together with HSE matters and the development, approval and implementation of policies, standards, systems and responsible HSE work practices in all the Company's activities that affect employees, contractors and stakeholders.
-The full text of the Sustainability Committee Charter is available for viewing on the Company's website at https://edrsilver.com/about-endeavour/governance/.
+The Sustainability Committee is responsible for assisting the Board with its oversight responsibilities with respect to ensuring that appropriate policies, systems and personnel are in place to support safe and sustainable business practices in the conduct of the Company's activities, and to maintain high standards of practice, including Health, Safety and Environmental ("HSE") management standards.
+This includes the integration of climate-related risks and opportunities into operational decisions and new projects.
+The Sustainability Committee oversees the three pillars of the Company's Sustainability Strategy, People, Planet and Business ("PPB"), and provides oversight of the PPB areas together with HSE matters and the development, approval and implementation of policies, standards, systems and responsible HSE work practices in all the Company's activities that affect employees, contractors and stakeholders.
+As part of its mandate, the Sustainability Committee also ensures that the integration of climate-related risks and opportunities into operational decisions and new projects and climate-related risks are considered in all aspects of business operations.
+The full text of the Sustainability Committee Charter is available for viewing on the Company's website at https://edrsilver.com/t/governance/.

-The Sustainability Committee is currently comprised of Kenneth Pickering (Chair), Rex J. McLennan, Mario D. Szotlender, and Amy Jacobsen, all of whom are independent.
+The Sustainability Committee is currently comprised of Kenneth Pickering (Chair), Angela Johnson, Mario D. Szotlender, and Amy Jacobsen, all of whom are independent.